-the field without the mean flow (Figure 6 bottom).
-Figure 7 shows the result, which allows some interesting observations:
+To show that our algorithm works adequately, we overlay its output for the saddle vortex combination from Figure 15 over the LIC of the field without the mean flow (Figure 13 bottom).
+Figure 16 shows the result, which allows some interesting observations:

-- As expected, the maximum similarity appears where the pattern meets itself and the following local maxima appear where the pattern repeats itself along the Kármán street. - At first sight, it might be surprising that there is no match at the saddle vortex combinations in the upper half of the image.
+- As expected, the maximum similarity appears where the pattern meets itself and the following local maxima appear where the pattern repeats itself along the Kármán street. - At first sight, it might be surprising that there is no match at the saddle vortex combinations with the saddle in the upper half of the image.
 Even though the LIC image shows the same pattern, the flow orientation is reversed.
-If desired, invariance with respect to reflection could be easily added to the set of transforms considered for normalization, e.g. by demanding another moment to have positive imaginary part.
-But we liked to keep the moments sensitive with respect to this feature to stress the difference in the vortices. - There are matches with intermediate similarity on the upper left and right of each strong match.
+Invariance with respect to reflection could be easily added to the set of transforms considered for normalization but we liked to keep the moments sensitive with respect to this feature to stress the difference in the vortices. - There are matches with intermediate similarity on the upper left and right of each strong match.
 They highlight the rotated pattern by $\frac{2\pi}{3}$ and $\frac{4\pi}{3}$ that consist of the same vortex and one of the two upper saddles to the left and the right.
-The similarity is lower due to the slight, oval deformation of the vortices. - A higher accumulation of approximately concentric circles and some appearantly false positves can be observed at the more distant repetitions.
-This phenomenon can be reduced by increasing the maximal grade of the moments, as shown in Figure 9 bottom.
+The similarity is lower due to the slight, oval deformation of the vortices. - A higher accumulation of approximately concentric circles and some apparently false positives can be observed at the more distant repetitions.
+This phenomenon can be reduced by increasing the maximal grade of the moments, as shown in Figure 15 bottom.
 Here we used the 21 moments up to the fifth grade, which results in a higher discriminating power than using just the 10 moments up to third order.